Fincer/dxvk-wine-autobuilder/README.md

 system-wide `winetricks` executable (`/usr/bin/winetricks`) is required for this command.

-### Uninstall temporary development packages (Ubuntu/Mint etc. only):
+### Uninstall temporary development packages (Debian/Ubuntu/Mint):

 Development packages can take extra space on your system so you may find useful to uninstall them.
 This package comes with `debian_devpkgremoval.sh` script which is targeted for that purpose.
-It uninstalls majority of Wine-Staging (Git), meson & glslang buildtime dependencies.
+It uninstalls majority of Wine-Staging (Git), meson & glslang buildtime dependencies which may not be longer required.

 To use `debian_devpkgremoval.sh`, simply run: